jacquessham/shell_basic/ch1/lesson7/readme.md

 	</tr>
 	<tr>
 		<td>i</td>
-		<td>To make the command insensitive.
+		<td>To make the command case insensitive.
 The content with different cases in both files are treated the same</td>
 	</tr>
 	<tr>
 		<td>version</td>